 Credit card fraud is one of the worst things that can happen to a business.
 When someone commits credit card fraud, they use someone else’s credit card to purchase goods or services without the permission of the cardholder.
 This type of theft harms not only the cardholder but also the business where it was used.

-When a company or individual discovers credit card fraud, a cardholder may still lose part of the money that the thief spent.
+When a company or individual discovers credit card fraud, a cardholder may still lose money that the thief spent.
 Additionally, the business that accepted the credit card can lose the money given to them through the fraudulent credit card.
 To add insult to injury, companies may have to pay chargeback fees.
 These fees will come from the credit card company that issues the card, with the fees accounting for what the credit company charges merchants for returning transactions.

 Credit card fraud doesn’t only come from those who have stolen a credit card.
 It can actually come from the cardholder themselves.
 When a cardholder commits friendly fraud, they purchase something with their card and then claim they didn’t make that purchase themselves.
 If they pull this off, they may get the product for free, and your company may end up essentially giving away a product without making any money off of it.